 The Amersham Arms is set in the heart of south east London, across the road from New Cross station, and a stone’s throw from Goldsmiths Uni.
 Part student hang out, part long-standing local favourite, it is a well known live entertainment venue that effortlessly blends old-school pints, up and coming artists of the modern comedy / music scenes and massive parties with special guest host DJs, recently including Alt-J, Bombay Bicycle Club, The Vaccines, Carl Barat,.Kasabian, Bloc Party, Gary Powell of The Libertines, Dave Rowntree (Blur/Xfm), Primal Scream, Mystery Jets, The Cribs, Babyshambles, The Coral, and Terry Hall of The Specials, Carl Barat and The Vaccines.
-Coming soon are Primal scream, Alt J Kasabian’s Tour DJ and Bloc Party return in May, too.
+Coming soon are Alt J Kasabian’s Tour DJ and Maximo Park.

 This Victorian era watering hole has adopted a trendily ramshackle yet comfortable character.
 Anything goes at the Amersham.
 Both fire breathers and various TV comedians have enjoyed the opportunity of performing here… alongside the regular live music and DJ nights.
 With a veritable variety show of entertainments throughout the week, Amersham Arms is also home to Happy Mondays the long established fortnightly event; as recommended by The Guardian and deemed “an excellent comedy club” by Time Out, and “South London’s Best Comedy Night” by Secret London.
 This is where the well known hone their material including Russell Howard, Shappi Khorsandi, Andy Parsons, Andi Osho, Stewart Lee, Arthur Smith, Sarah Millican, Greg Davies, Milton Jones, Dane J Baptiste, Robin Ince, Sean Walsh, Cardinal Burns and Happy Mondays MC, Holly Walsh.

 Adorned by a collage of posters and exhibited art, bedecked with vintage lampshades, leather armchairs and a well-worn piano, visitors are made to feel as if enjoying a night out in their own living room.
 The Amersham Arms is a venue which hosts a wide selection of events including film and poetry evenings.
 It offers space for exhibitions in it’s Take Courage art gallery and theatre upstairs.
-Highly recommended dining, Bert’s Kitchen (including massive sunday roasts in giant yorkshire puddings) and a Boutique Beers Bar.
+Highly recommended freshly cooked dining and a Boutique Beers Bar.

 “Off to @TheAmershamArms tonight to elevate my knees”